This is the first moment Natty tasted breastmilk.

 Whilst in the hospital each day I had access to another, much more powerful machine.
 This baby really worked!
 What I needed was a machine fit to milk a cow.
 I mentioned this to a neonatal nurse, and she conjured one up from somewhere for me to bring home.
 It was a large blue brick, double pumping, with suction a Dyson could only dream of, and suddenly I could get double the amount of milk in half the time.
 Just as well, as Natty's daily requirements were ever increasing, which brought about stresses in itself.
 Would I always be able to fulfil her requirements.

 From then on she was allowed a few minutes a day at the breast.
-Too weak to latch on, too tired to stay awake long enough to actually feed, still relying on the naso-gastric tube, but being introduced slowly to the mechanics of what would be her first achievement in life; breastfeeding.
+Too weak to latch on, too tired to stay awake long enough to actually feed, still relying on the naso-gastric tube, but being introduced slowly to the mechanics of what would be her first of many achievements in life; breastfeeding.